TempGenomics-RCN/website/README.md

 # Temporal Genomics Seminar Series

 A simple static site for the temporal genomics seminar series seminar series.
-The site is built with [Remarkable](https://github.com/TotalVerb/Remarkable.jl) and is based on the UW math seminar site (https://github.com/wumss/seminar).
+The site is built with [Remarkable](https://github.com/TotalVerb/Remarkable.jl) and is based on the University of Waterloo math seminar site (https://github.com/wumss/seminar).

 Here are some tutorials on how to edit the website: